Monday, December 17, 2018

 Overly restrictive inpatient commitment criteria often result in only the sickest of the sick getting admitted to inpatient units.
 Breakdown compares the civil commitment criteria of Wisconsin and Massachusetts.
 While Wisconsin considers recent psychiatric deterioration and the need for treatment to prevent further deterioration that could result in danger, Massachusetts does not.
 In other words, Wisconsin aims to prevent danger while Massachusetts does little to nothing to prevent it.
 Consequently, patients rapidly cycle to and from both inpatient units and hospital emergency departments, as well as to and from jails and prisons.

-When seriously mentally ill patients are not in jail or hospitalized, crisis can occur anywhere.
+When patients with serious mental illness are not in jail or hospitalized, crisis can occur anywhere.
 Breakdown shows where patients can be evaluated to determine if they meet inpatient criteria: Lily - who traveled from Maine to Massachusetts because she was ordered by her voice, a spirit called "Crystal," to make the trip - is at an outpatient agency that focuses on homelessness; Antonio - who delivers insects to his neighbors' homes to minimize the effects of poisonous toxins that he says exist in their homes - is at his apartment; Owen - foul-smelling, oddly dressed, barefooted, and unable to stop talking - is in my office; Dante - who repeatedly calls the police with complaints about “someone” who attempted to kill him - is at the police station; Jon – who is suspicious of the FBI - is at a homeless shelter.

 Administrative pressure to reduce hospital emergency lengths of stay can result in premature discharges.
 Without proper treatment, symptoms worsen, and readmission to emergency services is inevitable - if they do not inflict serious injury on themselves, others, or get arrested first.
 While the inpatient lengths of stay have declined since deinstitutionalization, the readmission rates to inpatient units have increased.